Reliable Proof Generation with LLMs via Analogical Retrieval and Symbolic Verification: A Case Study in Euclidean Geometry: Experimental Setup

 {\bf A note about $k$.} In our preliminary exploration, no model was able to correctly follow the proof format with zero-shot prompts (unsurprisingly).
 We have found that $k=5$ works well in practice; testing the effect of $k$ in more depth is left for future work.

-{\bf Feedback iterations and multiple runs.} As outlined in Section~\ref{subsec:verifier}, we integrate the LLM into a \emph{feedback loop} guided by a verifier, allowing the LLM up to five iterations (retries following feedback) per run.
-In addition, since LLMs sometimes get stuck (even with feedback), we allow starting from scratch up to three times per problem (i.e., three separate runs, with the default -- and unchangeable -- temperature parameter set to 1).
+{\bf Feedback iterations and multiple runs.} For each base model and variant (analogy-based and non-analogy), we evaluate several inference settings involving verifier-guided feedback and repeated runs.
+As outlined in Section~\ref{subsec:verifier}, we integrate the LLM into a \emph{feedback loop} guided by a verifier, allowing the LLM up to five iterations (retries following feedback) per run.
+In addition, since LLMs sometimes fail to progress toward the correct solution (even with feedback), we allow restarting from scratch up to three times per problem.

+Overall, we evaluate four base models, each under two prompting variants and three inference settings: single-pass, verifier-guided feedback iterations, and multiple independent runs with feedback iterations.
+In total, this yields 24 configurations.